or Hostile Sexism

 Of course, the

-study was not testing real chivalry, but rather a debased form of
+study was not testing real chivalry, but rather a modern rendition of it that focuses only on somewhat limited gender relationships hardly the more comprehensive philosophy that Chivalry-Now

 It assumes that the popular idea of chivalry